Testing for differential abundance in compositional counts data, with application to microbiome studies: Testing for differential abundance

+If the total absolute abundance of reference taxa is independent of the studied phenotype, rejections of \eqref{eq:eqdist_latent} (or \eqref{eq:eqdist_latent2}) could be interpreted as a change in the absolute abundance of the $j$th taxon (or to one or more of the taxa corresponding to the non-zero entries in $\bj$).
 If domain knowledge exists regarding taxa which are not associated with the condition examined, it can be used to construct a reference set of taxa.
-One possible technique to generate such a reference set is through a spike-in of synthesized RNA \citep[see Section "Spike-in log-ratio normalization” in ][]{quinn2018field}.
-However, the set of reference taxa to subsample against is usually not known a-priori, so a data-adaptive method for finding a subset of $\mathcal{B}$ is needed.
+One possible technique to generate such a reference set is through a spike-in of synthesized DNA \citep[see Section "Spike-in log-ratio normalization" in ][]{quinn2018field} or bacteria not endemic to the ecosystem studied \citep{stammler2016adjusting}.
+Otherwise, when the set of reference taxa to subsample against is not known a-priori, a data-adaptive method for finding the reference set is needed.

 Without external information, we need to both identify the reference taxa, and then test with respect to this reference set, using the same dataset.
-It is to important to identify the reference taxa without invalidating the testing that follows.
-Ideally, we would like the statistic used for taxa selection to be independent of the test statistic for $\tilde{H}_0^{\left(j\right)}$ \citep{hommel2005tests}.
-As a first principle, our statistic for selection of reference taxa should not use the group labels.
+If the absolute abundance of most taxa is independent of the studied phenotype, a large set of taxa whose inter-taxa proportion ratios are relatively stable could be taken as the reference set of taxa.
+It is important to identify the reference taxa without invalidating the testing that follows.
+If a large number of samples is available, the data could be split into two parts, the first part for reference selection, and the second part for testing.
+The reference selection procedure may include all taxa that appear least associated with the trait in the first part (as characterized by a large $p$-value for testing the independence of $\bX(\be_j)$ and $\bY$).
+However, if there is not enough data to spare for selection (since the testing of the second part will lack power), we suggest the following strategy.
+Ideally, we would like the statistic used for taxa selection to be independent of the test statistic used for testing ${ Z}_{\lambda_j}(\be_j) \indep \textbf{Y}$ \citep{hommel2005tests}.
+As a first principle, our statistic for selection of reference taxa should not use the trait values.